June 8, 2026

 Pituitary gland tumors are rarely the cause of headaches.

-While headaches are a common reason for MRIs to be ordered, pituitary abnormalities are rarely the cause of headaches, particularly if they are small.
+While headaches are a common reason for MRIs to be ordered, pituitary abnormalities are rarely the cause of headaches, especially if they are small.

 Blood and other lab testing will be required to evaluate your abnormality.

 Specialists usually address these questions through blood testing, though sometimes additional urine or saliva testing is needed.
-When the results are available, they typically provide a roadmap for your provider.
+The doctor uses the results of these tests to determine whether to treat someone’s pituitary tumor, and how to treat it.

 If your test results indicate need for treatment, you will need a coordinated plan of care.

-If yours is a functioning tumor or is a relatively large abnormality, treatment may be necessary.
+If yours is a functioning tumor or is a large abnormality, treatment may be necessary.
 If the abnormality is a prolactinoma (a non-cancerous pituitary tumor that produces too much hormone), it will likely be treated with medication.
-All other functioning or large tumors are generally first treated with pituitary surgery.
+All other functioning or large tumors are usually treated first with surgery.

 Pituitary disorders can disrupt the regulation of many hormone systems in the body, which can affect your health in many ways.
 Vanderbilt’s Pituitary Center provides comprehensive, long-term treatment and care for adults with pituitary disorders.